-A challenging scenario cited by a number of osteopathic educational institutions concerned students with previously stable long-term conditions, who were progressing satisfactorily with or without adjustments, but whose equilibrium was disrupted by a change in their condition, its management or treatment.
+A challenging scenario cited by a number of osteopathic educational providers concerned students with previously stable long-term conditions, who were progressing satisfactorily with or without adjustments, but whose equilibrium was disrupted by a change in their condition, its management or treatment.
 Finding a new or better medication - during which different dosages or combinations are tested - can be extremely disruptive for the student and requires sensitive handling by tutors, not least to recognise and respond to fluctuations in behaviour, fatigue and capacity for learning.
 Tutors need to be prepared to make adjustments on a flexible basis until such time as the student's health condition is brought back under control.
-Osteopathic educational institutions should consider training needs of staff in recognising such behaviours.
+Osteopathic educational providers should consider training needs of staff in recognising such behaviours.

 - 99. A related challenge concerns those students who lack insight into the nature or impact of their disability, or whose insight is intermittently impaired and who, as a consequence, fail to take the prescribed medication that helps them function effectively.
 A similar situation can arise with students who have a long-term physical impairment and who, for any reason, forget or choose not to take medication as prescribed.
 Poor compliance with a treatment regime can result in a relapse or resurgence of symptoms which can compromise a student's functional capacity and ability to participate fully in the course. - 100.
 Where adjustments can be made to assist students in these situations, for example by anticipating the potential impact of stress points such as examinations and assessments, and by arranging in advance for extra support, these should be put in place.
-Being alert to the early warning signs, such as a resurgence of symptoms or changed behaviour, will also help you to intervene early to pre-empt crises, provide support and guidance, and make adjustments, such as agreeing extensions to assignments or a different attendance pattern.

-- 101. It is possible a student's health may gradually but inexorably deteriorate to the point where adjustments and accommodations are no longer enough to enable them to continue training.
+Being alert to the early warning signs, such as a resurgence of symptoms or changed behaviour, will also help providers to intervene early to pre-empt crises, provide support and guidance, and make adjustments, such as agreeing extensions to assignments or a different attendance pattern.
+However, students are expected to demonstrate awareness of how to manage their health or disability needs, since this will be a necessity for independent practice - 101.
+It is possible a student's health may gradually but inexorably deteriorate to the point where adjustments are no longer enough to enable them to continue training.
 In some instances an interruption to training can be negotiated which is long enough for the student to regain a level of health that is judged sufficient for them to re-join the course and to continue their education.
 Decisions as to whether a student should take time away from the course should involve the student.
 Occupational health services may be utilised.
-The osteopathic educational institution should be clear in its explanation as to why the student should take time out, and what the student is expected to do during this time.
+The osteopathic educational provider should be clear in its explanation as to why the student should take time out, and what the student is expected to do during this time.
 Consideration should also be given at this stage as to how the student will later be reintegrated into the course. - 102.
-There will be times when the osteopathic educational institution and the student disagree as to whether taking time off from studies is the right course of action.
-In such circumstances, and when discussions do not result in an agreed way forward, a fitness to practise process may be instigated in order to establish a fair and independent course of action see paragraphs 108-110. - 103.
+There will be times when the osteopathic educational provider and the student disagree as to whether taking time off from studies is the right course of action.
+In such circumstances, and when discussions do not result in an agreed way forward, a fitness to practise process may be instigated in order to establish a fair and independent course of action see paragraphs 112-114. - 103.
 In rare cases, there may be no alternative but for the student to withdraw from the course.